pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 When DM is running, DM-worker, DM-master and dmctl output logs.
 The log directory of each component is as follows.

 - DM-master log directory: It is specified by the --log-file DM-master process parameter.
-If DM is deployed using TiUP, the log directory is {log_dir} in the DM-master node.
+If DM is deployed using TiUP, the log directory is `/dm-deploy/dm-master-8261/log/` in the DM-master node.
 - DM-worker log directory: It is specified by the --log-file DM-worker process parameter.
-If DM is deployed using TiUP, the log directory is {log_dir} in the DM-worker node.
+If DM is deployed using TiUP, the log directory is `/dm-deploy/dm-worker-8262/log/` in the DM-worker node.

 ## See also